Bren2010/draft-keytrans/draft-keytrans-mcmillion-protocol.md

 prefix tree contains the same data as a previous version with only new values added.

-In the combined tree structure, which is based on {{Merkle2}}, a log tree contains a record of each time a label is updated, while a prefix tree contains the set of label-version pairs corresponding to the updates.
-Importantly, the root hash value of the prefix tree after adding a new label-version pair is stored in a leaf of the log tree alongside a privacy-preserving commitment to the update.
+In the combined tree structure, which is based on {{Merkle2}}, a prefix tree contains a mapping where each label-version pair is a search key, and its associated value is a cryptographic commitment to the label's new contents.
+A log tree contains a record of each version of the prefix tree that's created.
 With some caveats, this combined structure supports both efficient consistency proofs and can be efficiently searched.

 Note that, although the Transparency Log maintains a single logical prefix tree, each modification of this tree results in a new root hash, which is then stored